louis-hildebrand/plates/README.md

 ### Built-in functions

 - `__print__`: displays the data words starting at the top of the stack and continuing downwards until it reaches a zero word.
 Each word is interpreted as a UTF-32.
 The printed data will remain on the stack.
-- `__input__`: reads one line of input from stdin and places each character onto the stack (with the most recently read character on top).
+- `__input__`: reads one line of input from stdin and places each character onto the stack (with the first character read on top).
 The characters are represented in UTF-32.
 - `__swap__`: swaps words.
 The data word at the top of the stack determines the target of the swap.
 For example:
     ```
     BEFORE                      AFTER